MGI-tech-bioinformatics/stLFR_ReSeq/README.md

 Additional Information
 ----------------
-    We provide stLFR_ReSeq workflow by Docker since stLFR_V1.3.
     If you like to use clean FASTQ files to run other pipelines or software, you need to set -analysis parameter of docker running to filtefilter: docker run -d -P \
         --name $STLFRNAME \